vinoth1211/e-commerce/README.md

 ## Contact

-For any queries or support, please reach out through the contact page on the website.
+For any queries or support, please reach out.